Whitespace404/AdventOfCode2023/README.md

 | 2   | 00:45:18 | 9628  | 00:58:01 | 9781  |
 | 1   | 00:15:22 | 6950  |          |       |

-Total stars: 6*
+Total stars: 8*

+## Day 9
+A good solid for day 9.
+Part 2 was only a slight refactor the way I wrote it.

 ## Day 8
 Spent about 2 hours trying to get my code to run in the first place, doesn't work.

 ## Day 7
 Figured out the first part of the problem, sorting the hands based on type of hand, but couldn't figure out how to sort within each hand.

 ## Day 6
 Easiest one in a bit.
 Just took a while to comprehend